fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Hardened Storage Drive' %}

-*Where:* Crafted at the [Electronics Workbench](#electronics-workbench).
+*Where:* Find the first one in the lockbox in Lisa Chapman's quarters, as part of the *Existence in Flux* storyline.
+Further (empty) ones are crafted at the [Electronics Workbench](#electronics-workbench). trophic
+*Blueprint:* Granted once you get in touch with the Resistance (*Under the Table*).

 *Cost (for 2x):* 1x [Tangrite Bar](#tangrite-bar), 1x [Basic Electronics](#basic-electronics), 1x [Power Cell](#power-cell), 1x [Bypass Mole](#bypass-mole)

-The "Resistance" storyline is based on an exchange of data: you gather data from the Gaia Terminals scattered throughout the deeper Facilities using these Drives, and in exchange the Resistance provides you with upgrades beyond what you can buy on ARC's marketplace.
+The "Resistance" storyline starts when you bring Stanley's AI Core back to your outpost.
+Their first demand is that you break into Lisa Chapman's quarters and bring back the Drive that's inside.
+Your relationship quickly becomes transactional: you gather data from the Gaia Terminals scattered throughout the deeper Facilities using these Drives, and in exchange the Resistance provides you with upgrades beyond what you can buy on ARC's marketplace.
 You'll need several of these over the course of the game; there are at least twelve batches of data you can collect, although you aren't required to bring back all of them.

 {% endaethusitem %}
 {% aethusitem 'Heatshrimp' %}